Chicago X

-Chicago X (affectionately called "the Chocolate Album" by fans) is the eighth studio album by the American rock band Chicago.
+Chicago X (nicknamed "the Chocolate Album") is the eighth studio album and tenth overall by the American rock band Chicago.
 It was recorded at Caribou Ranch and it was released by Columbia Records on June 14, 1976.
 The album made it to number three on the Billboard 200, and was certified gold by the Recording Industry Association of America (RIAA) on June 21, 1976, a week after its release.
 It was the band's first album to be certified platinum, on September 14, 1976, and has since been certified multi-platinum.
 In honor of the group's platinum album achievement, Columbia Records awarded the group a 25-pound bar of pure platinum, made by Cartier.
 (Billboard magazine reported it as a 30-pound bar.)
 (Note: Although Rolling Stone reporter Charles M. Young wrote that Chicago was awarded the platinum bar because it was the first band to receive platinum album certification for Columbia Records, this was not the case.
 Chicago X was certified platinum on September 4, 1976, but Aerosmith's album, Rocks, also on Columbia Records, was certified platinum on July 9, 1976, before it.
 Billboard reported that the platinum bar was awarded in recognition of the group's ten platinum albums.
 Billboard's account seems more likely in consideration of the two-full-pages advertisement Columbia placed in the June 12, 1976 issue of Record World announcing, " 'Chicago X.' Their tenth platinum album, on Columbia records and tapes."
 The albums released prior to 1976, however, were not actually certified platinum by the RIAA until 1986.)

-Chicago X was nominated for a Grammy Award for Album of the Year, and won a Grammy Award for Best Album Package.
+Chicago X was nominated for a Grammy Award for Album of the Year, losing to Songs in the Key of Life by Stevie Wonder, and a Grammy Award for Best Album Package, which it won.

 The album produced Chicago's first number one single in the United States, "If You Leave Me Now".
 The single went on to win two Grammy Awards: for Best Pop Vocal Performance by a Duo, Group or Chorus, the band's first Grammy Award; and for Best Arrangement Accompanying Vocalists, for arrangers James William Guercio and Jimmie Haskell.
 It was also nominated for the Grammy Award for Record of the Year.

-The two other songs released from the album as singles also charted on the Billboard Hot 100; "Another Rainy Day in New York City" made it to number 32 and "You Are On My Mind" went to number 49.
+The two other songs released from the album as singles also charted on the Billboard Hot 100; "Another Rainy Day in New York City" made it to number 32 and "You Are On My Mind" peaked at number 49.